-Contributed by: Junichi Ikeda, Takayuki Fujii, Masashi Chusho and Satoyuki Nakano, Nagashima Ohno & Tsunematsu
+Contributed by: Junichi Ikeda, Takayuki Fujii, Satoyuki Nakano and Tomoaki Kitaguchi, Nagashima Ohno & Tsunematsu

-• the document has been produced in the interest of the party that requested the court to issue the submission order or regarding the legal relationships between that party and the person who holds the document.
+- the document is in the possession of a party that has referred to it in the suit; - the party that requested the court to issue the submission order has the right to ask the holder of the document to deliver it or allow it to be inspected; or - the document has been produced in the interest of the party that requested the court to issue the submission order or regarding the legal relationships between that party and the person who holds the document.

-If the document does not fall under any of the foregoing, the holder of the document may refuse to submit the document if it falls under the categories set forth by Article 220 of the Code of Civil Procedure, which include the categories of a document concerning confidential information in connection with a public officer's duties, and a document prepared exclusively for use by the holder of the document.
-Under the Act Partially Amending the Code of Civil Procedure, electronic records may be submitted as evidence and the parties may request that the court issue an order for the submission of an electronic record.
+If the document does not fall under any of the foregoing, the holder of the document may refuse to submit it if it falls under the categories set forth by Article 220 of the Code of Civil Procedure, which include the categories of a document concerning confidential information in connection with a public officer's duties and a document prepared exclusively for use by the holder of the document.
+Under the Act Partially Amending the Code of Civil Procedure, electronic records may be submitted as evidence. and the parties may request that the court issue an order for the submission of an electronic record.